#71051: CMF Series 28 Animals Review

 The Finished Product

 Displayed together, the twelve figures of Series 28 make one of the most visually cohesive CMF lineups in recent memory.
-The lime green baseplates do real work here, tying the figures together without making the display feel uniform.
+The Lime baseplates do real work here, tying the figures together without making the display feel uniform.
 The range of silhouettes, from the compact Koala to the elaborate Peacock tail to the Parrot’s fabric feathers, creates a genuinely interesting shelf presence.

 Every figure has two expressions to choose from.
 The alternate faces are not afterthoughts here: the Frog’s bubble-blowing face, the Dalmatian’s tongue-out panting, the Monkey’s bandaid-and-tongue combo, and the Cat’s sleeping expression are all genuinely good uses of the double-sided head format.

 Play viability is high.
 These are not fragile display-only figures.
 The accessories are sturdy, the headwear is well-seated, and the figures themselves are standard minifigure construction underneath the costumes.
-They drop into any City, Friends, or custom build without looking out of place, because a person in an animal costume is, by definition, a person in an animal costume: inherently plausible in any setting.
+They drop into any City, Friends, or custom build without looking out of place, because a person in an animal costume is, by definition, a person in an animal costume: plausible in any setting.

 The Real Talk